chapdel/docs/content/en/subscriptions.md

 ## Create Plan

 The feature help you to decide the amount and interval in which the subscription will be paid.
 To make subscription payments you need a plan.
 You can graphically create plan vie the Business Dashboard.
+Visit [Plan](http://docs.notchpay.xyz/plans) for more information's about it.

 <code-group>
   <code-block label="cURL" active>